-Guidelines for Management of Speakers/Presentations at DCPAA General Membership Meetings
+Guidelines for Management of Speakers/Presentations at DCPAA Events

-It is up to the members of ARC to decide how much time a speaker/presentation can take at a General Membership Meeting.
-No speaker/presentation should take up more than half the meeting time unless the people in attendance vote to forego the other items on the agenda for the meeting.
+It is up to the members of ARC to decide how much time a speaker/presentation can take at a DCPAA event.
+No speaker/presentation should take up more than half the event time unless the people in attendance vote to forego the other items on the agenda for the event.

-The management of speakers/presentations at DCPAA General Membership Meetings fall into two categories and each will be managed according to the guidelines provided for that category:
+The management of speakers/presentations at DCPAA events fall into two categories and each will be managed according to the guidelines provided for that category:

 Presentations Focused on Issues, Trainings, Reports.
 Mini-lessons, etc.